ThomasDepole/wordpress-child-plugin-tool/README.md

         /cache
             /newFiles
                 new_file_1.php (copy of new file)
             new_file_2.php (copy of new file)
 ```

 NOTE: the files in src/cache/newFiles are for the tool, you shouldn't need to update or view these files.
-This allows the tool to know which files to delete.
+This allows the tool to know which files to delete while reverting.

 # Reverting Changes